Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: The case of submodular welfare function

-In both Figures \ref{fig:comparison_sensoralloc} and \ref{fig:optf_assignment} we have set the number of agents to be relatively small\footnote{{Similar trends and conclusions can be obtained with larger values of $n$.}} i.e. $|N|\le n =10$.
+In both Figures \ref{fig:comparison_sensoralloc} and \ref{fig:optf_assignment} we have set the number of agents to be relatively small\footnote{{Similar trends and conclusions can be obtained with larger values of $n$.}}, i.e., $|N|\le 10$.
 This choice was purely made so as to perform an exhaustive search simulation in order to test the provided bounds displayed in Figure \ref{fig:comparison_sensoralloc}.
-More specifically, we considered $10^5$ random instances of the vehicle target assignment problem.
+More specifically, we considered $10^5$ random instances of the vehicle target assignment problem, constructed as follows.
 Each instance features $n=10$ agents, $n+1$ resources and fixed $p=0.8$.
-Each agent is equipped with an action set with only two allocations, whose elements are singletons, i.e. $|a_i|=1$.
+Each agent is equipped with an action set with only two allocations.
+Each of the two allocations consists of a single resource, uniformly randomly chosen from the $n+1$ available.
 We believe this is not restrictive in assessing the performance, as the structure of some worst case instances is of this form \cite{paccagnan2017arxiv}.
-Observe that any constraint set $\mc{A}_i$ where feasible allocations are singletons is the bases of a uniform matroid of rank one (upon adding the allocation $\emptyset$ to each $\mc{A}_i$), see Appendix \ref{appendixa}.
+The values of the resources are randomly generated with uniform distribution in the interval $0\le v_r\le 1$. {Observe that any constraint set $\mc{A}_i$ is the basis of a uniform matroid of rank one (upon adding the allocation $\emptyset$ to each $\mc{A}_i$), see Appendix \ref{appendixa} for a definition.
 Further note that computing a single best response is a polynomial operation in the number of resources.
-Thus, the best response algorithm will converge polynomially to a Nash equilibrium (Proposition \ref{prop:poly}) and so the performance guarantees offered by $\poa$ can quickly achieved.
+Thus, it is possible to compute a pure Nash equilibrium in polynomial time, as claimed in Proposition \ref{prop:poly} included in the forthcoming Section \ref{sec:complexity}.
+It follows that the guarantees offered by $\poa$ can be achieved quickly.